Environmental Rights Act

-The Government of the Northwest Territories (GNWT) Department of Environment and Natural Resources (ENR) is making amendments to the Environmental Rights Act (ERA).
+The Government of the Northwest Territories (GNWT) Department of Environment and Natural Resources (ENR) recently made amendments to the Environmental Rights Act (ERA).

 The ERA works in combination with other GNWT legislation that permits, licenses or allows activities related to air, land and water use.

 Amendments to the Act, which were developed in collaboration with Indigenous governments and organizations, regulatory boards, stakeholders and the public, provide an overarching commitment to ensuring a healthy environment for NWT citizens, achieved through the implementation of complementary, issue-specific legislation, such as the Waters Act and the Environmental Protection Act (EPA).

 Every day, residents rely on effective environmental protection practices to live, work and participate in recreation activities in the Northwest Territories (NWT).

 The ERA recognizes the right to protect the integrity, biological diversity and productivity of the ecosystems in the NWT, and to provide NWT residents with the tools and processes needed to ensure these rights are protected by the GNWT.

 The amendments to the Act increase coherence and consistency across legislation, and are based on best practices found elsewhere in Canada.
 The amended Act will result in improved implementation, enforcement and decision-making, which will enable the GNWT to assume post-devolution responsibilities for land, air and water, ultimately leading to a more sustainably managed environment.

 The amendments also enable the GNWT to assume responsibility for elements of the Canadian Environmental Protection Act (CEPA).
 This requires that the NWT Environmental Protection Act (EPA) also be amended.

 - Extend the right to protect the environment

 - Reflect numerous well-accepted developments in land claims and Aboriginal and treaty rights, environmental law, human rights and international law